intel/FPGA-Devcloud/main/HandsFree/README.md

 A client will be instructed to perform the following steps to connect to a development kit if a VPN is being used:

 1. Connect via VPN to the host network.
-2. Perform a lab assignment either on their local machine.
+2. Perform a lab assignment on their local machine.
 3. Run the Remote Console application on their local machine.
 4. Connect, program and link to a development kit using an assigned IPv4 and password.
 5. Validate assignment using the Remote Console GUI interface.